Mellaria

 Mellaria was a Roman settlement in Hispania Baetica, on the coast of the Strait of Gibraltar in what is now the Province of Cádiz in Spain.

-There is some debate about its location, but it has been identified with the modern town of Tarifa.
+The fish processing plant is mentioned by Strabo (Geog.
+3, 1) under the name Menlaria.
+There is some debate about its location; it has been identified with the modern town of Tarifa, but more probably with Valdevaqueros.

 Location

 In the 18th century Ignacio Lopez de Ayala identified Mellaria with the town of Tarifa, where coins, foundations and other ancient relics had been found.

 This theory was discounted at the time since the town of Iulia Traducta was thought to have occupied the site of Tarifa.

 It has therefore been common to locate Mellaria in the west of the municipality of Tarifa, near Casas de Porro, where the Río del Valle enters the sea.

 Relics from the classical era have been found here, including ceramics and a cyst grave.